 Paperweight to hold down larger pieces of paper while folding

 You might want to consider keeping all of your wrapping equipment together.
 There are a number of products out there to help.
-The Really Useful Paper Wrap Box from Viking (viking-direct.co.uk) costs less than £20, is long enough to hold rolls of wrapping paper and has two compartment shelves for tags, sticky tape, scissors and ribbons.
-Alternatively Gift Wrap Organisers are widely available in a similar price range.
-These are made of more flexible material rather than hard plastic and have zip pockets along with handles for easy carrying.
+The Really Useful Paper Wrap Box from viking-direct.co.uk costs less than £20, is long enough to hold rolls of wrapping paper and has two compartment shelves for tags, sticky tape, scissors and ribbons.
+Alternatively Gift Wrap Organisers, in a flexible material, are widely available online in a similar price range.
 Visit amazon.co.uk or notonthehighstreet.com for an array of choices.

 Plainly – It’s a Wrap

 You may decide to choose one particular paper and wrap all your gifts in that one pattern – or you may coordinate with your overall room colour scheme.
 We believe you can’t go too far wrong, whatever your selection, so How to Christmas is not going to suggest which of these decorative papers you must choose.
 Instead, we’re going to offer you a few alternative ideas using plain papers and other materials – some of which you may wish to include in complementary fashion alongside your patterned paper.
 But we can’t also resist giving you the occasional steer towards festive wrapping of note, like the gorgeous paper out of Kent’s Nancy and Betty Studio.

 Plain brown wrapping paper works well when teamed with red trimmings and sprigs of natural greenery.
 Readily available, durable and inexpensive, it gives you a blank canvas with which to display your creative side.
 Many single colour papers can also be transformed in this way with the detail coming in the ribbon, twine, tags, ink stamps and decorations that you use to enhance the present.